kserve/website/docs/modelserving/v1beta1/torchserve/README.md

     For PVC user please refer to [model archive file generation](./model-archiver/README.md) for auto generation of MAR files with the model and dependent files.

-TorchServe uses a **config.properties** file to store configuration, please see [here](https://pytorch.org/serve/configuration.html#config-properties-file) for more details with the properties supported on the configuration file and following is an sample file for KServe.
+TorchServe uses a **config.properties** file to store configuration.
+Please see [here](https://pytorch.org/serve/configuration.html#config-properties-file) for more details with the properties supported by the configuration file.
+The following is an sample file for KServe:

 ```
 inference_address=http://0.0.0.0:8085